ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ### Unlinkability {#unlinkability}

-Informally, the `unlinkability` requirement states that it is impossible for an adversarial server to link the client's message in a redemption session, to any previous issuance session that it has encountered.
+Informally, the "unlinkability" requirement states that it is impossible for an adversarial server to link the client's message in a redemption session, to any previous issuance session that it has encountered.

 Formally speaking the security model is the following:

-- The adversary runs PP_Server_Setup and generates a key-pair `(k, pk)`.
+- The adversary runs `PP_Server_Setup` and generates a key-pair `(k, pk)`.
 - The adversary specifies a number `Q` of issuance phases to initiate, where each phase `i in 1..Q` consists of `m_i` server evaluations.
-- The adversary runs PP_Eval using the key-pair that it generated on each of the client messages in the issuance phase.
+- The adversary runs `PP_Eval` using the key-pair that it generated on each of the client messages in the issuance phase.
 - When the adversary wants it stops the issuance phase, and a random number `l` is picked from `1..Q`.
-- A redemption phase is initiated with a single token with index `i` randomly sampled from `1..m_i`.
+- A redemption phase is initiated with a single token with index `i` randomly sampled from `1..m_l`.
 - The adversary guesses an index `l_guess` corresponding to the index of the issuance phase that it believes the redemption token was received in.